 Where do I get parts?

 - What about countertops and steel / metal countertop edging?
 Yes, you can get vintage-style laminate and metal edging in either stainless steel or aluminum.
 See my Laminates and Countertop Edging Page for complete resources.
+Or try the Search box at the top.

 - Where do I get hinges for my metal kitchen cabinets?
 No known sources.
 I had hoped one of the “pivot hinges” in this site would work.
 But I don’t think so.
-Don’t ever throw out a cabinet til you’ve salvaged the hinges and rollers, too.
+Don’t ever throw out a cabinet until you’ve salvaged the hinges and rollers, too.
 Dumpster diving, watching trash piles, buying cabinets at salvage just for parts, etc., sound like the route you will have to take.

 - Where do I get rollers or parts for the drawers for my metal kitchen cabinets?
 Same as above – although there might be tricks to this if you are handy.